iluwatar/java-design-patterns/combinator/README.md

 **Programmatic Example**

-Translating the combinator example above.
+In computer science, combinatory logic is used as a simplified model of computation, used in computability theory and proof theory.
+Despite its simplicity, combinatory logic captures many essential features of computation.

 First of all, we have an interface consist of several methods `contains`, `not`, `or`, `and` .

 ```java
 // Functional interface to find lines in text.